Am I Too Old to Become a Chef?

 Program of Interest*

-This passing time can make us doubt ourselves when it comes to starting a new career.
+But this passing time can also make us doubt ourselves when it comes to starting a new career.
 Can we keep up with the 20-somethings that we’ll be competing with?
 Do we still have what it takes?
 Is it even worth it, knowing that we don’t have as much time to build our careers?

 Is There an Age Cutoff for Becoming a Chef?

-Lance McWhorter pouring broth over mussels dish
+Escoffier graduate Lance McWhorter pouring steaming broth over a bowl of mussels.

 How Long Does It Take to Become a Chef?

 The time it takes to become a chef differs for everyone.
 It’s impossible to say how long it will take any individual to get the promotions they’ll need to rise through the ranks.
 Remember, attending culinary school does not make someone a chef.
-But it may give them many of the skills they could need in the future as they pursue that title.
+However, it may give them many of the skills they could need in the future as they pursue that title.

 Overall, this progression can take several years.
 Some graduates find that their degree or diploma can help them to move forward quickly.
-Escoffier graduate Damian Palacios says “I think my career is on a faster track because of culinary school.
+Escoffier graduate Damian Palacios says, “I think my career is on a faster track because of culinary school.
 Back when I started working, the supervisor was there to help me out.
 But now they ask for my opinion on how to do things.”*

-Mitchell Rodriguez“I went from washing dishes and cleaning a commercial kitchen to managing my own within a two-year span.
+“I went from washing dishes and cleaning a commercial kitchen to managing my own within a two-year span.
 Escoffier has given me the culinary and business tools, resources, knowledge and self-confidence I need in order to make my dream a reality!”*

-Mitchell Rodriguez, Escoffier Online Graduate, and Sous Chef, Holiday Retirement
+Escoffier Online Graduate, and Sous Chef, Holiday Retirement

 I Have To Keep Working Full Time…So How Can I Attend Culinary School?